Strategies to reduce water and food production vulnerabilities caused by water extremes

 |Course modality||This course will take place fully online.|

 This course is organized with the support of the Dutch Ministry of Foreign Affairs and Nuffic.

 Should I join this course?

 This course is intended for Orange Knowledge Programme (OKP)/Netherlands Fellowship Programme (NFP) alumni from South Africa and neighbouring OKP/NFP countries.
-As the course takes place online, eligible countries are South Africa, Zambia, Zimbabwe, and Mozambique.
+As the course takes place online, eligible countries are South Africa, Zambia, Zimbabwe, Uganda, Mozambique, Somalia, Rwanda, Ethiopia, South Sudan, Sudan, Kenya, Nigeria, Congo (DRC) and Burundi.
 Alumni are allowed to invite colleagues, if well motivated and to a limited extent.
 This course is aimed at alumni whose current practice is related to the theme of the course.
 Female participation is strongly encouraged.
 The participants will be chosen based on their relevant professional backgrounds, strong motivation, and a high potential for the prolonged development impact of the training.

 IHS will implement the course in three modules.
 Each module will have inputs (real data collected by the participants) and outputs, produced by the participants, that will be used as entry points for the next module; the last module will combine them and use the acquired tools to develop strategies and prepare the action plan, proposing green actions to reduce the impact and vulnerabilities of the related sectors to water extremes.
 Two cities (one in South Africa and one in Zimbabwe or Mozambique) will be chosen, with the local partners, to implement this exercise.

 - Module 1: Impact of water extremes events on the functioning of the water and food sectors